 Click on the icon to see a short video clip showing the launch

 of the P & A Campbell Ltd paddle steamer Glen Gower at Troon in 1922.

 Much misapprehension exists about the flying of flags and ensigns at sea and on land.
 The circumstances in which any flag may be flown at sea, however, are clearly laid down by law.
 The flying of certain flags on shore is governed by unwritten laws.
-This chapter is by Commander Hilary Mead which covers the whole subject of flags and how to fly them, and covers the whole subject briefly and comprehensively.
+This chapter covers the whole subject of flags and how to fly them, and covers the whole subject briefly and comprehensively.
 There is a complementary article on Signalling at Sea in part 2.

 A SHIP OF THE ROYAL NAVY normally flies the White Ensign.
 During the war of 1914-18, however, confusion arose because of the similarity between this flag and the German ensign.
 For these reasons it was customary for HM ships to fly both the White and the Red Ensign.
 The light cruiser Phaeton was of 3,500 tons displacement and had a length of 410 feet, a beam of 39 feet and a depth of 14 feet.

 Britain’s Famous Fishing Centre